freaky-perceptron/NFT-Marketplace/README.md

 ## :information_source: About

-Galerie is a NFT Marketplace that enables the creation, sale, and purchase of digital art as NFTs.
+A decentralized marketplace that enables the creation, sale, and purchase of digital art as NFTs.

 <a id='preview'/>